MicrosoftDocs/MigrationPlaybookContent/README.md

   * description
     * Used in the scenario page's <meta content=""> tag, useful for Search Engine Optimization.
   * businesssection
     * A collection of `items` or "steps" explaining the business justification for migrating to Microsoft SQL technologies.
-The `item` format is explained below.
+The `item` [format is explained below](#items).
     * In addition to `items`, the business section contains a section for related Case Studies and another section for Partners.
-These are explained in their own sections below.
+These are explained in their own [section below](#partners--case-studies).
   * technicalsection
     * A collection of `items` or "steps" explaining the physical process of migrating.
   * footer